How Warren Zevon’s R.E.M. Jam Session Became ‘Hindu Love Gods’

 Fittingly, when the band resurfaced years later, it was on the spur of the moment after Berry, Buck, and Mills finished tracking their parts for Sentimental Hygiene.
 With hours of studio time already booked, they did what musicians tend to do when left to their own devices.

-“We had an extra day,” Zevon explained during an interview with Goldmine.
-“We finished ahead of schedule.
+"We had an extra day," Zevon told Goldmine.
+"We finished ahead of schedule.
 We had a month of studio time to do the album and we finished ahead of time, so we did the Hindu jam session deal.
-We did it in one day.”
+We did it in one day."

 The "jam session deal," as Zevon described it, found Zevon leading the band through a series of covers — mostly blues standards like "Crosscut Saw" and "Junko Pardner" with a smattering of newer numbers sprinkled in, like the Georgia Satellites' "Battleship Chains" (written by Southern cult songwriting hero Terry Anderson) and Prince's "Raspberry Beret."